JupiterOne/jupiterone-client-nodejs/examples/sync-api/README.md

 }
 ```

-# Creating Relationship Between Entities You Own With Entities You Do Not
+# Creating Relationships Between Entities You Own And Entities You Do Not

 Our goal here is to create relationships from one entity to another that you
 might not own.
-Ownership is a concept in JupiterOne

 While this appears trivial, without knowing the details around how to form
 relationships, you might wonder why your data doesn't appear in the graph.

+This is due to the concept of ownership with the JupiterOne software.
+When we
+look at the graph in JupiterOne, it magically appears before us.
+We don’t have
+to worry about where the graph starts or where it might end.
+We type in a query
+and view the results.
+What’s not obvious from viewing the graph is that the
+graph we see is the aggregation of many subgraphs.
+There are subgraphs for the
+AWS integration and the system mapper and API ingested data amongst everything
+else.
+All of these different subgraphs come together to give us our cohesive set
+of results.
+These "Sub-graphs" are what denote “ownership”.
+When we say that
+Sub-graph 1 “owns” entity A, we mean that entity A is in Sub-graph 1.
+Ownership
+is important because it is how the software understands the state of the world.

+When interacting with entities that owned by various sources, we must be
+specific in our interactions so the end graph looks how we expect it to.

 At the end of this experiment, we should be able to run this query: